 Jason Cramer: Oh, yeah.
 Yes, sir.

 Ramsey Russell: What was the response to that, because that was one of the first episodes, I remembered that we didn’t just go deep into the hunt itself.
 It was cultural, and there was a lot of stuff like that going on.
 I thought it was fascinating.
-It’s like National Geography.
+It’s like National Geographic.

 Jason Cramer: Going back to the skeptical thing, I don’t know if some people maybe thought that we staged that or something, but I remember at one point, we wanted to get a photo of that, and all of us were afraid to touch any of it because it was religious.